gavingro/things-3-automation/README.md

 At the time of creation, the only coding foundation I had was a little bit of python.
 This is a little bit clunky, especially compared to how CulturedCode has a nice guide for manipulating [Things 3 with Applescript](https://culturedcode.com/things/download/Things3AppleScriptGuide.pdf).
-*In the future, I'll probably learn some applescript and "re-do" this project in that language.*
+*In the future, I'll probably learn some applescript and "re-do" this project with that in mind.*

 Anyways, we're using the [Things URL Scheme](https://culturedcode.com/things/support/articles/2803573/).
 The plan is to use python to interact with Things 3 using this scheme so we can automate things.
-Then we can use Alfred workflows to pass in details.
+Then we can even use Alfred workflows to pass in details.

 ## Known Frustrations
 1. Currently the URL schemes do well in "writing" to Things, and opening it up with different searches or views, but very poor in reading information back to my script.
 It looks like I'll be unable to get the script to "check" if there's already a project made.